i have something to tell you ~ thursday things

 September, 2007, just after my daughters 1st birthday, I told my boss at EatingWell that I wanted to step back from testing, focus on getting more by-lines and possibly branch out to do some freelancing so I could build up clips and work toward a cookbook deal.

 August 2009, I write my first blog post.
-It is pretty terrible.
+It was pretty terrible.
 For some reason I stick with it.

 May 2011 I went to BlogHer Food, I was actually there as a speaker for EatingWell.
 That was cool.
 I learned so gosh dang much my head exploded, and then I was quickly crushed when one of the speakers, I am not sure who but possibly Molly Birnbaum said that the days of getting famous writing a food blog and having a cookbook deal fall in your lap is over.
 I cried into my water glass.
 Then I drank a lot of wine.